IdrisFallout/IOT_WebSocket_Template/README.md

 ```

 # Finalizing
-The reason why this project is quit important is beacause it set basis for powerful iot project(atleast in my head it does) including:
+The reason why this project is quite important is beacause it set basis for powerful iot project(atleast in my head it does) including:
 - Remote data monitoring
 - IOT system management etc.